Crisis Support (Around the World)

 Addiction Help

-One’s medical doctor and health insurance organization are likely the ideal resources for obtaining addiction help, and I want to pass along these free online resources, too…
+One’s medical doctor and health insurance organization are possibly the ideal resources for obtaining addiction help, and I want to share these free online resources, too…

-Partnership to End Addiction shares some helpful educational materials and support.
+the Partnership to End Addiction shares some helpful educational materials and support

-In the US state where I have legal residency, the health benefit exchange (Washington Health Plan Finder), is where I find the most affordable (and many find free) health insurance.
-I love seeing the plans that advertise free online Teladoc mental health therapy.
-More US states have state-based exchanges, too.
+in the state where I have residency, the health benefit exchange is where I find the most affordable (many find free) health insurance (more states have state-based exchanges, too)

-insurance plans/rates are based on one’s income (seemingly all income levels in WA)
+insurance plans/rates are based on one’s income (not based on assets, it seems, just income)

 tax credits are also offered, which may lower the monthly premium even more